-On February 28, 2012, City staff reported to City Council regarding a request from Brad Deery to consider granting tax abatement for their proposed development at the southwest corner of Southeast 16th Street and South Dayton Road.
+On February 28, 2012, staff reported to Council regarding a request from Brad Deery to consider granting tax abatement for their proposed development at the southwest corner of Southeast 16th Street and South Dayton Road.
 Because the property has been flooded in the past, it is their intent to raise the elevation of 11.5 acres of the 26-acre site above the road level using earth excavated from the floodway portion of the site.
-(The Zoning Board of Adjustment approved that excavation in the floodway on March 14.)
-They also intend to subdivide the land into three lots.
+The Zoning Board of Adjustment approved that excavation in the floodway on March 14.

+The Deerys intend to subdivide the land into three lots.
 Once this site work is completed, they intend to begin construction of a car dealership on the middle lot.
 Since uses for the remaining two lots have yet to be identified, development of these two lots most likely will occur at a later date.
-In order to offset some of the expense of excavation and fill for the development of these three properties, Mr. Deery is requesting that the City grant tax abatement.
+In order to offset some of the expense of excavation and fill for the development of these three properties, Mr. Deery requested that the City Council grant tax abatement.

-On February 28, the City Council directed staff to develop a policy establishing qualifying criteria for an economic development tax abatement area that would specifically include:
+On February 28, the City Council directed staff to develop a policy establishing qualifying criteria for an economic development tax abatement area that would specifically include the following criteria:

-- a) property located between South Duff Avenue and Dayton Road, along Southeast 16th Street. - b) the costs for raising land at least three feet out of the floodway fringe are equal to or greater than the value of the abatement, - c) an engineer's certificate showing that raising the land would have no impact on surrounding properties, and - d) any other criteria that staff feels are necessary.
+a) Property located along Southeast 16th Street between South Duff Avenue and Dayton Road, b) The costs for raising land at least three feet out of the floodway fringe are equal to or greater than the value of the abatement, c) An engineer's certificate showing that raising the land would have no impact on surrounding properties, and d) Any other criteria that staff feels are necessary.

-Code of Iowa Chapter 404 provides for municipalities to establish Urban Revitalization Areas and associated Plans as the mechanism for providing tax abatement in areas which the City Council has identified for economic development.
-Staff proposes the attached policy for City Council to consider for guiding the establishment of Urban Revitalization Areas along Southeast 16th Street (Attachment A).
+Code of Iowa Chapter 404 provides authority for municipalities to establish Urban Revitalization Areas and associated Plans as the mechanism for providing tax abatement in areas which the City Council has identified for economic development.
+Staff has developed the attached policy for City Council to consider for guiding the establishment of an Urban Revitalization Areas along Southeast 16th Street (see Attachment A).